abdur-rab-khan/generative-ai/concepts/Lang Chain/03_tool/tool.md

     ### 1. `@tool`

-      > This `@tool` is the simples way to define a custom **tool**.The decorator uses the function name as the tool name by default, but this can be overridden by passing a string as the first argument.
+      > This `@tool` is the simples way to define a custom **tool**.
+The decorator uses the function name as the tool name by default, but this can be overridden by passing a string as the first argument to `@tool` decorator.
 Additionally, the decorator will use the function's docstring as the tool's description - so a docstring MUST be provided.

     - **Examples**

       ```python
       from langchain_core.tools import tool

       @tool
       def multiply(a: int, b: int) -> int:
           """Multiply two numbers."""
           return a * b

       # Let's inspect some of the attributes associated with the tool.
       print(multiply.name)
       print(multiply.description)
       print(multiply.args)
       ```

       - **Note** that `@tool` also supports parsing of [`Annotated`](../additionals/annotated.ipynb), nested schema, and other features.